tardisgallifrey/toolmod/README.md

 # Tardisgallifrey's Teleport Staff Mod

 <p>This mod is a minimal mod for a teleport staff source type in
+ Minecraft 1.19.</p>

- Minecraft 1.19.
-It also contains the basic init for a set of pink tools.
-It is from Luke Graham's tutorial on Minecraft mods.
+<p>It also contains the basic init for a set of
+pink tools and a set of pink armor.
+These two items are created in a similar fashion and it was expedient to do both in one mod</p>

+<p>It is from Luke Graham's tutorial on
+Minecraft mods.
 It does have some changes to his tutorial.</p>

 <p>This mod is in accordance with Mojang, Microsoft, and Forge